JMichaelLima/ai-case-study/README.md

 Investing heavily in the education portion of their website could pay massive future dividends in driving developer adoption resulting in rapidly growing recurring revenue as more companies are built on their compute platform.

 Embracing open source as they have, Hugging Face may have an unfair advantage over any future competitors.
-The history of open source software indicates that an incumbent market leader has only to stay the course and not alienate its most passionate users to succeed.
+The history of open source software indicates that an incumbent market leader has only to stay its course and not alienate its most passionate users to succeed.
 As long as Hugging Face continues to improve the AI developer experience they will be well positioned for wherever the AI revolution take us.

 ## Resources
 [^1]: Wikipedia - https://en.wikipedia.org/wiki/Hugging_Face